 The paper compares energy use in the cannabis sector to that of other sectors, including:

-With even higher projections set for market revenue—now pushing $8 billion annually—focus shifts toward energy demands on the production side.
+With high projections set for market revenue, focus shifts toward energy demands on the production side.
 Measures of sustainability for cannabis cultivation, and how to achieve them, have yet to be agreed upon as the market continues to evolve nationwide.

 In addition to energy consumption, water and other natural resources are part of the sustainability conversation in the marijuana industry.
-At the 5th Marijuana Business Conference & Expo last year, a variety of sessions touched upon these issues.
+At the 5th Marijuana Business Conference & Expo, a variety of sessions touched upon these issues.